MathOnco/scRNAseqITH/README.md

 # scRNAseq ITH

-This repo contains the code and data for the paper: Leveraging single cell RNA sequencing experiments to model intra-tumor heterogeneity.
+This repo contains the code and data for the paper: Leveraging single-cell RNA sequencing experiments to model intratumor heterogeneity.
 Code is written in both R and Mathematica.

 ## Getting Started